samahannan/dashing-task/README.md

 Adding/Deleting/Editing a new product will not persist on their server.
 It will simulate a POST/DELETE/PUT request and will return the new updated product object.
 In this case I'm injecting it into the state.
 Refreshing the page will refetch the original data.

+- Please note deleting an object you added yourself will result in an error.
+-